kianhk6/SFULonge/README.md

 - Improved chatrooms by using firestore snapshot listeners with livedata in the viewmodel to respond to changes in the database and update UI
 - Implemented error handling as firebase does not have support for cross service error handling: needed to implement our own data recovery strategies when we detect inconsistencies with the database
 - Used libraries such as Glide to display images that are remote (urls)
 - Implemented paging to paginate all messages in message activity.
 This improves load times.
-We used PagingDataSource, PagingAdapter, layout manager and recyclerview to accomplish this
+We used PagingDataSource, PagingAdapter, layout manager and recyclerview to accomplish this.

 ### Nathalie Kaspar
 - Designed explore page xml by putting custom backgrounds and other components.